 This crochet cowl is a very easy and quick project!
 Using super bulky yarn and a big hook, it will take less than one hour to make it.
 And you will need just one skein of yarn!

 Disclosure: This post contains affiliate links, which means if you make a purchase from one of these links I will get a commission.

 For this crochet cowl, I used Back and Front Loop Half Double Crochet Stitch, which creates a nice textured look.

 A large attractive button brings attention and a buttonhole isn’t necessary.
 Stitches are large so the button slips easily through them.

-Crochet Cowl – Free Crochet Pattern
+Super Bulky Cowl – Free Crochet Pattern

-Add this pattern to your Ravelry library!
+You can add this cowl pattern to your Ravelry library HERE.

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE):